 Now in its fifth year, the GPA Global Privacy and Data Protection Awards celebrate the achievements of the GPA community and shine a light on good practice.

 GPA Global and Privacy Awards 2022 Winners

 The winners of GPA Global and Privacy Awards 2022 are:

-- Education and Awareness: European Data Protection Supervisor
+- Education and Awareness: The Danish Data Protection Agency

 - Accountability: UK Information Commissioner’s Office

 - Dispute Resolution and Enforcement: UK Information Commissioner’s Office and Office of the Australian Information Commissioner